 Anchorage

-To help address housing crunch, Assembly members seek more data from Airbnb, Vrbo and other platforms
+To help address housing crunch, Assembly members seek more data from Airbnb and other hosting platforms

 Three Anchorage Assembly members are proposing that Airbnb, Vrbo and similar hosting platforms provide more information about the growing short-term rental market in Anchorage, in an effort to better understand the market’s impact on the city’s housing crunch.